 Their smoked brisket and turkey could not have been any juicier and their side dishes all tasty.
 Do not look for fancy “plating” at Sugar Fire as the food is served on paper-lined trays.
 For good Italian fare, the St. Louis’s Hill district (http://www.shopthehill.com) did the trick.

 This area is known for its Italian style stores, bakeries, and restaurants.
 We enjoyed our dinner at Gian-Tonys (www.gian-tonys.com).
 When here try the area specialty called “toasted ravioli” as a starter.

 St. Louis is known for its Blues and Soulard district has a few places where music plays nightly.
 For an evening out we made reservations at the Broadway Oyster Bay (www.broadwayoysterbar.com) Here we dined on New Orleans’s style food and heard two well-known local bands long into the night.

-If you interested in blues music visit the National Blues Museum downtown. (www.nationalbluesmuseum.org)
+If you are interested in blues music visit the National Blues Museum downtown. (www.nationalbluesmuseum.org)